 J.B. is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 Two questions should always be asked before purchasing a stock.
 One, am I willing to hold this stock for as long as ten years?
 Two, will the business behind the stock be viable in fifteen years?
 If the answer is no to either question, a long-term investor should simply walk away and move on to greener pastures.
 An even more important question should be, does the investor have the advantage?
 In other words, has the stock been irrationally oversold?
 Has the business suffered a setback that it can overcome?
 If the answer to these questions is yes, then the stock is worth a look.

-Given these questions, two high-yield telecom stocks are, perhaps, worth buying--NTELOS Holdings (NASDAQ: NTLS) and France Telecom (NYSE: FTE).
+Given these questions, two high-yield telecom stocks are, perhaps, worth buying--NTELOS Holdings (NASDAQ: NTLS) and France Telecom (NYSE: ORAN).
 By the end of this post, the more favorable company will be written on the wall.

 Psychologically, there is much to love about nTelos.
 It pays a quarterly dividend of forty-two cents per share.
 It is a regional provider with room to grow.
 And, my personal favorite, it has a great brand and a spotless public image.
 It has branded itself quite effectively in the Southeast.
 It recently put its name on the Charlottesville Pavilion (now the NTELOS Wireless Pavilion) in Virginia, which was the venue last year for a Barack Obama rally featuring Bruce Springsteen.